uprighted-learners/ptsb-oct-23/readme.md

 ## Study Halls

 Study halls will be available (usually) on Friday 6-9pm EST. We offer additional ad-hoc study halls throughout the week.
 I'm also available for private and small group tutoring.
 Open invite to everyone.

+## Other

+I'll be providing a variety of misc. lessons ad-hoc, recordings, and during extra time in class.
+Upright provides the core education to enable you to build your foundation.
+My extra lessons give you the "what they don't teach in bootcamp" content.
+Requests are welcome.
+I can also be found for lunch and learns + guest speaking which is provided to Upright learners only.

 ## Useful Links
 - [Upright Leaner Docs & Resources](https://docs.google.com/spreadsheets/d/1AaCzerodp1Rqa0684xE4C1UuFhF-fW3dANEuNho8sjs/edit#gid=0)